rhnh/ribrary/README.md

 # Introduction:
-**ribrary** is a react component library published on NPM.
+**ribrary** is a react/rhnh component library published on NPM.
 Which are used for my projects.
 React+Library = ribrary

 ## Projects
 [React Stepper](packages/stepper/README.md)